freedaun/you-need-python-stub/README.md

 ### WTF

-All I can say about .bat hacking is: do not ever try this at home.
-Not even a `\n` character can be typed directly.
+All I can say about shell hacking is: do not ever try this at home.
+Not even a `\n` character can be typed directly in .bat.
 This scrips also uses some Powershell to do search-n-replace, and no matter how fancy it is supposed to be, what a big disappointment that was.
-In this trade there are always new lows.
+There are always new lows.